-RiseUp Financial Announces Launch of All-New Cryptocurrency Platform
+RiseUp Financial Announces Launch of All-New Cryptocurrency Token Focused on Security

 Nov 08, 2021, 12:00 ET

 HOUSTON, Nov.
 8, 2021 /PRNewswire/ -- RiseUp Financial - a one-stop-platform for cryptocurrency vetting and security - is excited to announce the launch of their new token.
-RiseUp is an innovative tool that was developed to provide a safe and secure crypto space for investors.
+The token will launch at an undisclosed time in November.

+As[1] the crypto ecosystem continues to grow, many investors have found themselves involved in projects that have robbed them of their investments.
+In fact, security analysts are seeing a rise in fraudulent activity that matches the schemes used during the crypto boom in 2017.
+As recently as this month, we’re seeing more and more ‘rug pulls’ like SQUID where investors are losing the entirety of their investments.
+RiseUp values the integrity of our customers and our goal is to teach and educate investors on ways to avoid scams as well as protect their investments.

 As the crypto ecosystem continues to grow, many investors have found themselves involved in projects that have robbed them of their investments.
 In fact, security analysts are seeing a rise in fraudulent activity that matches the schemes used during the crypto boom in 2017.
+As recently as this month, we’re seeing more and more ‘rug pulls’ like SQUID where investors are losing the entirety of their investments.
 RiseUp values the integrity of our customers and our goal is to teach and educate investors on ways to avoid scams as well as protect their investments.

 RiseUp's founder and team bring a passion & tenacity for providing a safe space for investors, as well as a decade of experience in the crypto space.
 The RiseUp team is composed of experienced cryptocurrency investors as well as contract and wallet-tracking specialists that are dedicated to the principles of secure trading.